 Research & Evidence-Based Policy Initiatives

-The Governor's Office of State Planning and Budgeting is pleased to announce the creation of the Research & Evidence-Based Policy Initiatives team.
+The Governor's Office of State Planning and Budgeting is pleased to announce the creation of the Research and Evidence-Based Policy team.
 The team is an integral part of advancing evidence-based policymaking throughout Colorado.
 As part of this effort, the Office with support of the General Assembly is implementing innovative projects, such as Results First and Pay for Success.
 With Results First and Pay for Success, the Office is analyzing, documenting, and promoting the use of best practices in the delivery of government services.

 The Pew-MacArthur Results First Initiative, a project of the Pew Charitable Trusts and the John D. and Catherine T. MacArthur Foundation, works with Colorado and other jurisdictions to implement an innovative benefit-cost analysis approach to state policy decision making.
 By offering cutting-edge tools and hands-on technical assistance, Results First helps public leaders identify and invest in policies and programs that produce the best outcomes for constituents.